DBS checked cameraman ensuring safe working practices

-DBS checked cameraman ensuring safe working practices.
-As a video producer, director, cameraman and videographer, I am often commissioned to create video projects which may include working with or filming groups of vulnerable people.
+As a DBS checked cameraman I am often commissioned to film video projects which may include working with or filming groups of vulnerable people.
 Previously these have included working and filming with young people, people with learning difficulties and people who are physically or mentally challenged.
 I have extremely high standards when it comes to safeguarding vulnerable adults and young people.
 My previous BBC production training ensures I have a good understanding of the issues around video production and filming that are relevant.

 The following are some examples of my previous video productions involving working with vulnerable groups:

 This charity commissioned me to film and edit their music workshops that are attended by people of all abilities including many participants with severe disabilities.
 One of the projects I have delivered for Joy of Sound is their website homepage video.